open-ephys/commutator-docs/_sources/coax-commutator/user-guide/mount-connect.rst.txt

 ..
 Attention::
    * Some cheap Micro-USB cables only supply power.
-Be sure to use a cable that provides power and digital signals
+Ensure the cable used transfers both power and digital signals
    * Source your coaxial tether from a reputable vendor such as `Digikey
      <https://www.digikey.com/>`_, `Mouser <https://www.digikey.com/>`_, or `Open Ephys <https://open-ephys.org/store>`_
    * For animal behavior experiments, manage cables such that they are not